openid/authzen/authorization-api-1_0.md

 The content of a Search Request body is a JSON object with a single field, `action` as described below:

 action:
 : REQUIRED.
 The type of access that is to be performed.
 Its value is a `string` that describes the action.
-This value of this field is as described in the Actions ({{actions}}) section.
+This value of this field is as described in the Actions section ({{actions}}).

 The following is a non-normative example of a Search Request: